Starting a West Virginia LLC, step-by-step

 The first benefit of an LLC is protecting your personal assets.
 Meaning, if your business is sued, your personal assets – like your home, cars, and bank accounts – are protected.

 This protection applies to all LLC owners (called LLC Members).
 It doesn’t matter if you have a Single-Member LLC or Multi-Member LLC.
-All of the LLC owners are protected from the business debts and liabilities of the business.
+All of the LLC owners are protected from the business debts and liabilities.

 This type of protection wouldn’t apply if you operate as a Sole Proprietorship or Partnership.
 With these types of informal business structures, the owners aren’t protected in the event of a lawsuit.
-For that reason, Limited Liability Companies (LLCs) are a much more common business structure than a Sole Proprietorship or Partnership.
+For that reason, Limited Liability Companies (LLCs) are a much more popular business structure.

-Meaning, if you are a West Virginia resident, then you should start your business there.
+Meaning, if you live in or do business in West Virginia, then you should start your LLC in West Virginia.
 While many websites talk about tax rates and advantages of certain states, none of that applies if it’s not the state where you live and do business.